virtualplaynl/GA-SDK-GODOT/README.md

 # GA-SDK-GODOT
 GameAnalytics SDK for Godot.

+***Experimental GDExtension version not provided by GameAnalytics - see example folder for usage, documentation is the same except for not having to compile a custom engine version.***

-For Android, iOS and OSX you can also get the SDK via Nativelib like described [here](https://github.com/GameAnalytics/godot-gameanalytics).
+For Godot 3 on Android, iOS and macOS you can also get the SDK via Nativelib like described [here](https://github.com/GameAnalytics/godot-gameanalytics).

 Documentation is located [here](https://gameanalytics.com/docs/item/godot-sdk).